quanteda/spacyr/index.md

     ```

     (Again, Windows users have to run this command as an administrator.
-    Otherwise, sim-link to language model will fail.)
+    Otherwise, he symlink (alias) to the language model will fail.)

-### Permanently seting the default Python
+### Permanently setting the default Python

 If you are using the same setting for spaCy (e.g. condaenv or python
 path) every time and want to reduce the time for initialization, you can